-Wetting the bed can be embarrassing at any age.
+Wetting the bed can cause stress at any age.
 But what if you are a young adult hiding it from your friends?

 Then, suggests Denise Witmer, a parenting expert at About.com, you can move ahead as a team.
 Be supportive.
 "Don't make a big deal out of a wet bed," says Witmer.
 "Show your [teen] how to strip the sheets and do a load of wash."